Otokichi: Biography

 Otokichi was from Mihama, Aichi Prefecture.
 In 1832, at age 14, he served as a crew member on a rice transport ship bound for Edo, the Hojunmaru (宝順丸), 15 m in length with a cargo of 150 tons and a crew of 14.
 The ship left on October 11, 1832, but was caught in a storm and blown off-course far out in the Pacific Ocean.

 Drift to America

 The ship, without a mast or a rudder, was carried across the northern Pacific Ocean by currents.
 It drifted for 14 months, during which the crew lived on desalinated seawater and on the rice of their cargo.
 Several crew members died of scurvy; only three survived by the time they arrived at Cape Alava, the westernmost point of Washington's Olympic Peninsula, in 1834.
 The three survivors were Iwakichi, 29; Kyukichi, 16; and Otokichi, then 15.

 The three castaways were looked after and briefly enslaved by the Makah Indian tribe.
-They were later handed over to John McLoughlin, the Chief Factor (agent) for the Columbia District at the Hudson's Bay Company.
+They were later handed over to John McLoughlin, the Chief Factor for the Columbia District at the Hudson's Bay Company.